joelstrohmeier/website/src/blog/service-design-and-accessibility.md

 ## <abbr title="Web Content Accessibility Guidelines">WCAG</abbr> role in good services

-Even if you feel unsure where to start with the design and build of an accessible service, the principles aren't new.
-The steps should be familiar to anyone who is aware of, for example, the Web Content Accessibility Guidelines (WCAG) &mdash; or various other related principles and general rules &mdash; for exmample, Jakob Nielsen's 10 usability heuristics.
+If you feel unsure where to start with the design and build of an accessible service, the principles aren't new.
+The <a href="https://www.w3.org/TR/WCAG22/">Web Content Accessibility Guidelines (WCAG)</a> &mdash; which are the internationally recognised standard for building accessible digital interfaces &mdash; have documented various principles and techniques that, with some consideration, can and should be applied at a service design level.

-Let's look at the Good Services principles by Lou Downe and how they relate to items in the WCAG:
+Now, I'm going to try to help bridge the gap between the topics of service design and accessibility.
+Each heading below is a 'Good Services' principle and, below this, the corresponding criterion (or check) from the WCAG.
+Then, we will reverse this approach and focus on WCAG criteria and how they relate to 'Good Services' principles.

 ## Be easy to find (1)